 Before you rush off to snap up a new fixed energy tariff, it’s important to be aware of the possible downsides.

-As a result, what may look like a saving today could end up costing you more overall than remaining on a tariff protected by the energy price cap.
+As a result, what may look like a tariff that could give you a saving over the next year today, could end up costing you more overall than remaining on a tariff protected by the energy price cap if the market changes.
 Given fixed tariffs tend to charge hefty exit fees, there will be a further cost if you change your mind and want to move elsewhere, too.
 So if prices drop elsewhere, you may be locked into a deal paying more than if you had stayed where you were.

 Should I fix my energy tariff?